ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 <h2 style="font-weight: bolder">About me</h2>
 Greetings!
 I am a fresh graduate of Master of Computing in CECC at the [Australian National University](https://https://www.anu.edu.au/), advised by [Dr. Melina Vidoni](https://melvidoni.rbind.io/#about).
 I received my B.Eng. in Mechanical Engineering from the [Nanjing University of Science and Technology](https://english.njust.edu.cn/) in 2019, advised by Dr. Jun Han and Dr. Yi Ou.

-I am passionate about a wide range of topics in computer science, including both method development and applications.
+I am passionate about a wide range of topics in CS, including both method development and applications.
 My current focuses are on deep leaning methods, down stream NLP tasks and data science.
-I am also interested in trajectory planning of Robotics.
-Please take a look at the "projects" page to learn more about my precious experiences!
+I am also interested in Robotics.
+Please take a look at the "projects" page to learn more!

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.